open-mmlab/mmengine/docs/en/migration/model.md

         optim_wrapper.update_params(loss)
 ```

-In this case, we need to customize a model wrapper which overrides the `train_step` and perform the same process as `CustomModel.train_step`.
-Then we can specify the customized model wrapper when building the runner.
+In this case, we need to customize a model wrapper that overrides the `train_step` and performs the same process as `CustomModel.train_step`.

 ```python
    class CustomDistributedDataParallel(MMSeparateDistributedDataParallel):